Chapter 13:

 "I don't think I'd apply for a government-issued girlfriend if I had any sort of romantic prowess."

 "True."
-Asagiri sat up and stretched, pushing her chest out.
-She was wearing gray, loose-fitting pajamas with a blouse only partially buttoned up.
-A chunk of tan cleavage beamed into my eyes before she embarrassingly noticed and covered herself.
+Asagiri sat up and stretched, pushing her medium-sized chest out.
+She was wearing pink, loose-fitting pajamas with a blouse only partially buttoned up.
+Chunks of tan cleavage beamed into my eyes before she embarrassingly noticed and covered herself.

 "Huh?
-I don't care about that."
+That doesn't matter at all."
 I tossed my backpack into a corner and sat in my computer chair.
 "You're my girlfriend, not her, so no point comparing yourselves."

-"Sweettalking won't get you between my legs.
+"Sweet talking won't get you between my legs.
 Besides, Noriko is married.
-Should've made your move on her sooner, Nishikata."
+Should've made your move on her sooner, dummy Nishikata."

-"We have a complicated past to say the least, so it wouldn't have worked out."
+"We have a complicated past so it wouldn't have worked out anyway."

 "Hmmm . . ."
-Asagiri stared at me intensely from my bed, then reached up to rub her cat ears.
-"These things on my head: they wouldn't by any chance belonged to Noriko before?"
+Asagiri stared at me intensely from the bed, then reached up to rub her cat ears.
+"These things on my head: they wouldn't by any chance have belonged to Noriko before?"

 "Oh?
-If you wanted, you could've asked me to give them back to her."
+You could've asked me to give them back to her."

 "Nah, she literally told me they're mine now.
 Probably doesn't want them back."